goldmundchen/blog/_posts/2022-01-18-a-time-before-machine.md

 Digesting digital palliatives of what they loathe and hate<br>

 May synthetic pleasures for empty minds<br>
-Be the wreck of civilisation and the rise of a new divine<br>s
+Be the wreck of civilisation and the rise of a new divine<br>